Hopkins scientists and practitioners demonstrate importance of federal research funding

 School of Medicine

 Examining chronic kidney disease, Deidra Crews focuses on health disparities and how social determinants of health, such as poverty and food access, affect kidney disease outcomes.
-Her research has received funding from the Centers for Disease Control and Prevention; the Health Resources and Services Administration; the National Institute of Diabetes and Digestive and Kidney Diseases; and the National Institute on Minority Health and Health Disparities.
+Her research has received funding from the Centers for Disease Control and Prevention; the Health Resources and Services Administration; the National Institute of Diabetes and Digestive and Kidney Diseases; and the National Institute of Minority Health and Health Disparities.

 Applied Physics Laboratory

 Funded by the Office of Naval Research, Kostas Gerasopoulos and his team are engineering surfaces with different wettability for water recovery, distillation, and dehumidification.
-Basing his research on the ability of tropical plants to absorb and repel water, Gerasopoulos's novel surfaces have applications in capturing water from fog, water purification, and power generation.
+Basing his research on the ability of tropical plants to absorb and repel water, Gerasopoulos' novel surfaces have applications in capturing water from fog, water purification, and power generation.